bitrise-io/devcenter/docs/webhooks/adding-outgoing-webhooks.md

 You can use this notification to share build statuses with your git provider if we don’t support it yet, notify only the right team about build success or failure, or use it to automate your in-house release pipeline.

-You can add, remove and edit your webhooks as well.
+You can add, remove and edit your webhooks easily on the website interface.

 ## Adding an outgoing webhook